 Remuneration

-5.27 No Remuneration – All Directors, Officers and members of Committees shall serve their term of office without remuneration, except for reimbursement of expenses as approved by the Board.
+5.27 No Remuneration – All Directors, Officers and members of Committees and Councils shall serve their term of office without remuneration, except for reimbursement of expenses as approved by the Board.
+With the exception of an honorarium for services rendered, which would otherwise lead to an expense for the organization which would be in excess of the honorarium.

 Conflict of Interest

-5.28 Conflict of Interest – A Director, Officer, Operations Committee member or member of a committee who has an interest, or who may be perceived as having an interest, in a proposed contract or transaction with Swim PEI shall fully disclose and promptly the nature and extent of such interest to the Board or Committee, as the case may be, shall refrain from voting or speaking in debate on such contract or transaction; shall refrain from influencing the decision on such contract or transaction; and shall otherwise comply with requirements of the Act regarding conflict of interest.
+5.28 Conflict of Interest – A Director, Officer, or member of a committee or council who has an interest, or who may be perceived as having an interest, in a proposed contract or transaction with Swim PEI shall fully disclose and promptly the nature and extent of such interest to the Board or Committee, as the case may be, shall refrain from voting or speaking in debate on such contract or transaction; shall refrain from influencing the decision on such contract or transaction; and shall otherwise comply with requirements of the Act regarding conflict of interest.

 ARTICLE VI FINANCE AND MANAGEMENT